foxws/foxws/resources/markdown/posts/wireuse/component-extensions.md

 WireUse offers a set of classes and traits that may be included on your [Blade Component](https://laravel.com/docs/11.x/blade#components) and [Livewire Components](https://livewire.laravel.com/docs/components).

-> Traits can also be used separately in their own component.
+> Traits may also be used separately in own components.

 ## Page Controllers